uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 * [retrieve the allowances, deductions and reliefs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-allowances-deductions-and-reliefs_get_accordion) that exist for the self-assessment tax calculation for a given NINO and Calculation ID
 * [retrieve the end-of-year Income Tax and National Insurance contribution estimates](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-end-of-year-estimate_get_accordion) for a given NINO and Calculation ID
 * [retrieve 'info', 'warning' and 'error' level messages](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-messages_get_accordion) linked to a Calculation ID

-Key points for changing previously submitted updates:

-* changes to periodic updates - the update period you are trying to change must match the original update period exactly or it will be rejected
-* changes to annual updates - all figures previously supplied must be provided again, a zero or a null will overwrite any previously submitted information

 Note: